cmod/craigstarter/README.md

 `goaltext:` the text appearing with each goal, for each goal amount in comma-separated format:
  TEXT, TEXT, TEXT, i.d., to print, to signed, to postcards

+`goaltextcomplete:` the text appearing once you pass 100% for a given goal; comma-separated like the other goal fields

 `campaigninfo:` text blob appearing below goals, can contain html, et cetera

 #### Variants Metafields